- Getting there and getting around

 Eurimbula National Park

-From the Bruce Highway at Miriam Vale, head towards Agnes Water and Seventeen Seventy along Fingerboard Road.
-Keep following the signs to Agnes Water.
+From the Bruce Highway at Miriam Vale, follow the road signs towards Agnes Water and Seventeen Seventy.
 Look out for and turn left at the Eurimbula National Park sign, which is 10km before the town of Agnes Water.
 Then travel 4km to the park entrance.
-From this point an 11km bush track (4WD only) leads to Bustard Beach and the Eurimbula Creek camping area at the mouth of Eurimbula Creek.

 - Camper trailers and small boat trailers are permitted.